garagesteve1155/FunctionFormer2/README.md

 Install tk: sudo apt install python3-tk (Linux).
 On macOS/Windows, use the official Python.org installer.

-“NameError: X is not defined” during run
-The autocoder will attempt to synthesize a missing function based on traceback.
-If it can’t, add a brief description as feedback (“Create X to do …”) and run again.

 Feedback is ignored

 It applies one minimal change per run.
 Keep feedback short and specific (e.g., “rename foo to bar in main”, “call init_ui() before load_config()”).
+If there was a traceback error, best option *usually* is to leave the feedback blank and let it figure out how to fix the error on its own unless it gets into an endless loop.